HIP-904: Frictionless Airdrops

 Receiver

-3. As a user with receiver signature required enabled any airdrops sent to me will fail regardless of open slots.
+- As a user with receiver signature required enabled, if I have NOT signed the transaction, transfers sent to me will fail regardless of open slots.

 Token Airdrop User Stories